TritonDataCenter/sdc-docker/README.md

  * docker rm
    * *ALWAYS* behaves as though -f were passed
    * does not support other options
+ * docker rmi
+   * does not support -f and --no-prune
  * docker run -d --name=foo lx-busybox:0.002 /bin/sh
    * supports -m, -c
    * does not support any other options (especially interactive modes)